-3.1 Evolution in the absence of a background
+A. Evolution in the absence of a background

 Before discussing a more realistic setup in the next section, let us illustrate the use of Eq.
-(2.24) for a simplified configuration: a p-polarized laser approaching the region between two stationary mirrors, i.e. an optical cavity, propagating back and forth multiple times before exiting, see Fig. 1.
-With the notation introduced above the polarization vector associated with the laser is described3 by $\hat{\mathbf{p}} = (1,0,0)$.
-If no axion DM or a GW is present, the resulting light remains p-polarized.
-To see this more clearly and to introduce notation that will be useful later, let us calculate the resulting electric field at mirror 1.
-We adopt a coordinate system such that, in the absence of axions or GWs, the laser propagates along the z-direction starting at $t = -\infty$, with the two mirrors located at z = 0 and z = l.
+(2.24) for a simplified configuration: a p-polarized laser approaching the region between two stationary mirrors, i.e., an optical cavity, propagating back and forth multiple times before exiting; see Fig. 1.
+With the notation introduced above the polarization vector associated with the laser is described by $\hat{\mathbf{p}} = (1,0,0)$ .
+If no axion DM or GW is present, the resulting light remains p polarized.
+To see this more clearly and to introduce notation that will be useful later, let us calculate the resulting electric field at mirror 1, located at z = 0.
+We adopt a coordinate system such that, in the absence of axions or GWs, the laser propagates along the z direction starting at $t = -\infty$ , with the two mirrors located at z = 0 and z = l.
 As the field enters the cavity, it is attenuated by the transmission coefficient of the first mirror.
+Once the field is inside the cavity, it then propagates the distance l between the mirrors and is reflected by the second mirror, receiving a small attenuation in accordance with the transmission coefficient of the mirror.
+The light then propagates back to the first mirror, where it is reflected